Walt Hunter

 About

-Hunter is also the author of a collection of poetry, Some Flowers (MadHat, 2022).
-Poems have appeared in The Atlantic, the Boston Review, the Hopkins Review, Literary Imagination, and the New York Review of Books.
-His interest in modern literature extends to French, and he is the translator of Frédéric Neyrat’s Atopias: Manifesto for a Radical Existentialism (with Lindsay Turner; Fordham UP, 2017).
+Hunter edited The Singing Word: 168 Years of Atlantic Poetry (Atlantic Editions, 2025), an anthology of poetry published in The Atlantic since 1857.
+He is also the author of a collection of poetry, Some Flowers (MadHat, 2022).
+His poems have appeared in The Atlantic, the Boston Review, the Hopkins Review, Literary Imagination, and the New York Review of Books.

-Hunter frequently teaches classes in American literature, global anglophone poetry, lyric poetry, the contemporary novel, and modern poetry from T.S.
+Hunter teaches classes in American literature, global anglophone poetry, lyric poetry, the contemporary novel, and modern poetry from T.S.
 Eliot to Tracy K. Smith.